When You Know It’s Harmful… But Still Can’t Leave

 Nothing is chasing you right now.

-Healing begins when the body slowly learns that safety can exist without the cycle.
+Healing begins when the body slowly learns that safety exists without the cycle.

 The Hope that Keeps Survivors Holding On